AudioKit/ROMPlayer/README.md

 ## Getting Started

 I have tried to streamline this code and focus on the core-functionality to make it easy-to-understand.
 That being said, audio programming can be challenging.
 This may be difficult for complete beginners.
 And, new frameworks can be overwhelming, even for experienced developers.
-If there is enough interest in this code, I will try to make a "getting started" video in the future.

 **CocoaPods**
 This repo uses CocoaPods to easily add AudioKit to your project.